 If you’re between 17 and 26 years old at the time of a criminal offense, you may qualify for the Holmes Youthful Trainee Act (HYTA).
-The HYTA allows young offenders in Michigan to prove that the criminal activity was outside of their typical good conduct.
+The HYTA law in Michigan allows young offenders to prove that the criminal activity was outside of their typical good conduct.
 It enables them to prevent the conviction from being on their criminal record.
 Learn about HYTA eligibility in Michigan, how to apply, and how to find legal help for young offenders.

 What is the Michigan HYTA Program?

 The Holmes Youthful Trainee Act is a program that allows young offenders between the ages of 17 and 26 to avoid a criminal record.
 For certain misdemeanors and felonies, the court does not enter a conviction, and it does not appear on your criminal record.
-The cases are sealed and hidden from the public, and the convictions dismissed upon probation completion.
+The cases are sealed and hidden from the public, and the convictions are dismissed upon probation completion under the Holmes Youthful Trainee Act in Michigan.
 You must plead guilty to the criminal offense so the judge can assign you a “youthful trainee” status with HYTA probation terms.
 HYTA status is possible for certain sex offenses, allowing you to avoid registering with the Sex Offender Registration Act List (SORA).

 Frequently asked question: